 Objects were presented in two different orientations, such that their handle was pointing either towards the left or towards the right.
 This enabled us to control for any potential overall bias towards one side of the screen.
 We crossed this manipulation with a contrast manipulation (contrast degraded at the left or the right side of the object, or no contrast manipulation), resulting in a 2x3 within-subjects factorial design.
 Because the sole purpose of the contrast manipulation was to perform a sanity check on our CoG calculation (explained below), the methods and results of the contrast-degraded trials are not included in the main text (but see Appendix 3).

 To investigate the time course of low-level versus high-level effects on saccadic landing positions, a wide range of saccade latencies was needed.
-To this aim, we used both 'gap-zero' and 'overlap' trials, which are known to result in longer saccade latencies on overlap trials than on gap trials (Rolfs & Vitu, 2007; Saslow, 1967).
-Half of the trials were 0-ms gap trials, in which the fixation dot was removed as soon as the object appeared on screen.
-The other half of the trials were 'overlap' trials, in which the fixation dot remained on screen during object presentation.
-Objects were presented either in the upper or in the lower visual field.
+To this aim, we used both 'step' (or 0-ms gap) and 'overlap' trials, since the latter are known to result in longer saccade latencies than the former (Rolfs & Vitu, 2007; Saslow, 1967).
+Thus, on half of the trials, the fixation dot was removed as soon as the object appeared on screen (step).
+On the other half of the trials, the fixation dot remained on screen during object presentation (overlap).
+Objects were presented either in the upper or in the lower visual field at an eccentricity varying randomly between 5 and 7°.
 Finally, trial orders per block were determined according to a Latin-square design, such that potential object-repetition effects would not be confounded with the manipulations of interest.

 Procedure

 The experiment started with a nine-point grid calibration procedure.
 A typical trial sequence is shown in Figure 2a.
 Before the start of each trial, a one-point eye-tracker recalibration ('drift correction') was performed.
 The trial proper started with a central black fixation dot (diameter: 0.24°) on a white background.
-After a random interval (μ = 400 ms, σ = 50 ms, from a Gaussian, min. = 200 ms, max. = 1000 ms), and only when a stable fixation was detected within a 1.5° vertical region centered on the fixation dot, the object appeared in the upper or lower visual field.
+After a random interval (μ = 400 ms, σ = 50 ms, from a Gaussian, min. = 200 ms, max. = 1000 ms), and only when a stable fixation was detected within a 1.5° vertical region centered on the fixation dot, the object appeared in the upper or lower visual field, while the fixation dot either disappeared or stayed on (see above).
 The vertical eccentricity of the stimulus was random (min. = 5°, max. = 7°, M = 6.19°, SD = 0.62°).
 The object's center (i.e. the middle of the bitmap) was aligned with the vertical meridian (see Figure 2b).

 Figure 2: a) Schematic trial sequence of Experiment 1 and 2. b) In Experiment 1, the object's absolute center was aligned with the vertical meridian. c) In Experiment 2, the object's CoG was aligned with the vertical meridian.
 (The CoG of the washing brush is exaggerated for the sake of visualization.)